 We are all Story Tellers.

 Nobody wants to see someone they admire fall from grace.
-In the recent weeks we have seen photographer Steve McCurry’s reputation come under worldwide scrutiny as evidence of photo manipulation and event staging has come to light.
+In the recent years we have seen a National Geographic photographers reputation come under worldwide scrutiny as evidence of photo manipulation and event staging came to light.
 This in itself is not new in photography.
 Photographers have been enhancing images since photography was invented.
 Most alterations are done through subtle dodging and burning and contrast adjustments, but with the digital revolution the tools available to the photographer are boundless.

 Having worked as a Photojournalist I can speak from my own experiences with regard to the differences between the ‘Fictional’ and ‘Non’Fictional’ fields of photography when it comes to ‘Story Telling’.
 There are many stories that can be told from an event.
 Each photographer has a choice as to how they will portray the story as they see it or imagine it to be.
 The Photojournalist (non-fictional) will tell the story from decisive moments, where and when they choose to stand and what they capture and choose not to capture.
 All the moments happened unscripted that were photographed.
 But all the moments the photographer chose not to shoot or missed also happened.
 Those other moments may be captured by another photographer with a different perspective or what defines a decisive moment to them.
 Theses moments also happened unscripted but will tell a different non-fictional story of an event or place.
 The publications that Photojournalists shoot for may have their own agenda as to how they would like to see the story.
 They may edit out specific moments captured by a Photojournalist to make the story favour the stance taken by a writer or the views of the publication.
 There are many factors at work that can have one event appear as several different stories yet all be captured adhering to the code that a Photojournalist is supposed to follow of not manipulating an image using post editing techniques that will alter the true essence of the image as it happened.
 If the moment is altered enough that the viewer is no longer presented with an image from which they can formulate their own opinion then he/she has been unknowingly coerced into looking at what the Photojournalist or publication wants then to see and have damaged the ethical integrity of the profession willingly.